 Table of Contents

-Syntax and Options
+Syntax and Options of Loginctl

 $ loginctl options command arguments

-- show-session <id> - shows properties of the session;
+- show-session <id> - displays session settings;

-- terminate-session <id> - terminates session;
+- terminate-session <id> allows to end the specified session;

-- show-seat <id> - prints settings for the seat;
+- show-seat <id> - displays seat settings;

 How to Use Loginctl

-1. Get Session Information
+1. Session Information

 loginctl list-sessions